bruch-alex/voebb-final-project/README_de.md

 * Eigene Ausnahmen verbessern das Fehlermanagement auf Nutzer- und Admin-Seite.
 * Interne Endpunkte sind über Spring Security rollenbasiert abgesichert.
 * Bootstrap wurde durch individuelles JavaScript funktional erweitert.

----

-If you'd like to add a language toggle on your site itself (not just README), I can help with that too!